Ranching Educational Grant Funding Sample Proposal

 Future Food Education Grant Application

-We pride ourselves on raising future leaders in the fields of science and business.
 With this mission in mind, we’re sure you will agree that funding our school project to raise and sell organic chickens and eggs matches your organization’s goals of helping a broad audience understand agricultural practices.
 We’ve tried to provide all the information you may need in this proposal, but we would be happy to answer any further questions you may have.
 We look forward to hearing from you soon and to beginning our exciting new agriculture project at Ragged Ridge School this coming spring.

 Ragged Ridge School is applying for a $10,000 Future Food Education Grant.
 Your grant will enable us to create both an educational experience for our students as well as a sustainable source of income for our school.
 Ragged Ridge School plans to achieve the following goals with our poultry project.
 Teach Our Students About Raising Food Animals Many youngsters these days believe that meat and eggs come from grocery stores.